 Fishing for the Right Tool

 Strolling through Lafayette Park early one evening, I took note of the usual suspects distributed along the edge of the centerpiece man-made lake as they waited patiently for red-and-white bobbers to disappear below the surface.
-The fisher-folk are a common...
+The fisher-folk are a common fixture here — the reservoir is stocked by the Missouri Department of Conservation (MDC) every...
 Continue Reading →

 Long Winter’s Nap

 Sleep is gaining new respect among human health researchers.
 They've observed correlations between 6-7 hours of quality shut-eye and longevity, improved mood and memory, as well as restoration of immune, nervous, skeletal, and muscular systems.
-But getting enough sleep is...
+But getting enough sleep is a challenge in the modern era of artificial lighting and smart devices that PING! their...
 Continue Reading →

 Strangers in the Night